mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 they're just trying to be direct.
-Maybe they didn't have the time to kind of, I don't know, use the word please in a sentence, which I think it should happen anyways, but it could also be that something is actually happening in their personal lives and there are not, or the feeling, you know, like doing code for this today.
+Maybe they didn't have the time to kind of, I don't know, use the word please in a sentence, which I think it should happen anyways, but it could also be that something is actually happening in their personal lives and there are not, or the feeling, you know, like coding for this today.
 So that's why I'm, that could happen.
 But nevertheless, I would always reach out to them and say, by the way, those are kind of like review guidelines.
 We are